Qberto/ML_ObjectDetection_CAFO/README.md

 # Using a TensorFlow CNN to Detect Concentrated Animal Feeding Operations (CAFO) in Satellite Imagery
 Repository containing model development, training, and execution for the CAFO satellite imagery detection process.

-Summary: The Environmental Protection Agency is interested in building a dataset of Concentrated Animal Feeding Operation (CAFO) locations.
-This process is an exploration of how we can use a Convolutional Neural Network (CNN) to scan satellite imagery from the [National Agricultural Imagery Program (NAIP)](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/) and detect CAFO facilities, writing the detected objects as features in a GIS dataset.
+Summary: This process is an exploration of how we can use a Convolutional Neural Network (CNN) to scan satellite imagery from the [National Agricultural Imagery Program (NAIP)](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/) and detect CAFO facilities, writing the detected objects as features in a GIS dataset.

 The process is encapsulated in the following steps: